Finsights #3 – A classic air exposure paper

 • Rainbow trout that were air exposed were more stressed and exhausted than any of the other fish.

 • More fish that were air exposed died compared to those that were just exercised.
-Figure 5 is easy to understand and gives the details of survival for each group (treatment, in science speak).

 Why didn’t the air-exposed trout survive?
 The scientists argue that the trout that were air-exposed died because fish gills don’t work in air.
 Gills consist of tiny, delicate structures, called lamellae, where oxygen exchange occurs.
 Water flow across the lamellae is essential for proper functioning and for a fish to breathe (oxygen in, carbon dioxide out…just like us).
 When fish are lifted out of the water, the lamellae collapse and stick together and the fish can’t get any oxygen.